sofwerx/mage-android-sdk/README.md

-MAGE Android SDK README
+MAGE Android SDK
-03/11/2014
+03/16/2015

-This is the client MAGE SDK.
+This is the MAGE SDK for Android.

 ## Licenses

 Portions of MediaUtils.java:

     Copyright (C) 2007-2008 OpenIntents.org

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at